seantomlin/seantomlin.github.io/index.md

 ### Research interests

-I have a few areas of interest that I hope to delve into here at OSU, but I have been closely reading on topics in Causal Inference and it's potential to advance statistics beyond descriptive and associational questions.
+I have a few areas of interest that I hope to delve into here at OSU, but I have been closely reading on topics in Causal Inference and its potential to advance statistics beyond descriptive and associational questions.
 I am especially receptive to methods of Bayesian inference in this area.

 One clinical application of interest is environmental epidemiology.
 For instance, here are two exciting areas:
 * Disease mapping over space and time.